-Many experts agree there are three areas to consider when planning for the financial costs and burdens that come with longevity.
+Many experts agree there are three areas to consider when planning for the financial costs and burdens of longevity.
 These are income and asset protection, family, and independence, and control.

-Lynn Rockwell, CLTC, a Long-Term Care Insurance specialist from New Jersey, says that people fear running out of money in retirement, and often that is due to the costs of health care as they get older.
+Lynn Rockwell, CLTC, a Long-Term Care Insurance specialist from New Jersey, says that people fear running out of money in retirement due to the costs of health care as they get older.

 Like many Long-Term Care Insurance specialists, she says the three areas of concern should be reviewed when considering your future retirement.
 Rockwell explains that even for those who may think they have enough money to self-insure, the insurance is a hedge against using those assets and preserving them for family or more beneficial causes.

-The calculator will show you the current and future cost of long-term health care where you live - click here and find your location.
+The cost of care is dependant on where you live and the type of care you require.
+You can see the current and future cost of long-term health care services by using the calculator - click here and find your location.

-Rockwell says people she speaks with want to maintain their dignity.
+Rockwell says the people she speaks with want to maintain their dignity.

 "The freedom to choose caregivers or facilities is very vital to remain in charge of your life," she said.

 Some financial advisors suggest self-funding future long-term care costs.
 But long-term care is an income problem in addition to a family problem.
 The cash flow issue changes lifestyle and drains savings, adversely impacting not only you but your legacy.

 According to Noel Evans, a Washington, D.C.
 Long-Term Care Insurance specialist, there are inherent problems with self-funding.